University of Naples Federico II on Overleaf

 Claim your Overleaf Professional upgrade by signing up (or signing in) below.
 You'll need to verify a UNINA email address.

-Join a community of over 807 authors at University of Naples Federico II
+Join a community of authors at University of Naples Federico II

 Welcome to the quick start guide to Overleaf.
 We've put together some useful resources and links in the sections below, and if you have any questions about how to get started please let us know and we'll be happy to help!